-- A huge turn off that will kill sales on websites is the time the popup window takes for the customer to enter their card details.
-In some instances, it took close to 4 minutes on a Chrome browser which is very abnormal compared to other Payment Gateways on the market.
+- The time the popup window takes for the customer to enter their card details is a bit long.
 I have tested it several times on my website and on other websites hosted on different servers.
-That must be fixed by Yoco themself as customers do not have the patience to wait for 4 minutes or so for a pop up to show up.
-Watch the video below.
+That must be fixed by Yoco themself as customers do not have the patience to wait for a pop up to show up.

 - I do not like the fact that my customer still has to click a button to make the card payment.
 Online payments should be quick.
 I mean real quick.
 All unnecessary clicks in the checkout flow will give the customer some space to run away with the money and not buy.
 If the customer does not see or click that button then it means no sell.
 What is the point of that button if the customer has chosen their method of payment and entered their details?
 I will appreciate it if that button is removed and the payment window just pops up.

 Yoco is a brand i personally and honestly love.
 If any small business wants to learn how to brand a business, they must study Yoco carefully.
 When I first saw a Yoco Ad online in 2016 it captivated me and I have been watching how they grew from a distance.